-Quaker education has always been grounded in the most basic principles of the Religious Society of Friends.
+Quaker education has always been grounded in basic principles of the Religious Society of Friends.
 Each child has that of God within, and Friends’ education is centered in truth, practical learning, scientific inquiry, simplicity, and concern for civic society.

 Quakers have a long history of questioning power and engaging in social action for human rights and peace.
 Today, many Quaker schools or Quaker affiliated institutions of higher education frame their learning environments with social or civic responsibilities and define community expectations through the lens of Friends’ values while still honoring the individual.